I love soup.

 - 3 large garlic cloves, chopped

-- Preheat the broiler set at 550 degrees.
+- Preheat the broiler set at 550 degrees F.

 - Chop the carrots into thick rounds and toss in two tablespoons of oil and sprinkle with a dash of salt.
 Broil for about 10 - 15 minutes about 6 -8 inches away from the broiler, turning halfway.
 The carrots should be browned, with a couple of blackened spots.
 Remove from the oven.

-- Heat the oven to 400 degrees (the oven should still be hot from roasted the carrots) and toss the chickpeas in the remaining 2 tablespoons of oil and then toss with the chili powder, cayenne pepper, oregano, cumin, and salt and pepper.
+- Heat the oven to 400 degrees F (the oven should still be hot from roasting the carrots) and toss the chickpeas in the remaining 2 tablespoons of oil and then toss with the chili powder, cayenne pepper, oregano, cumin, salt and pepper.
 Roast for about 25 - 30 minutes.
 Set aside.